afmhenry/vaccine-signup/README.md

 ```

-* Unpack it, move it to any of the paths there.
+* Unpack the driver, move it to any of the folders paths listed above.

-* Try to execute the file via cmd to confirm
+* Try to execute the file via cmd to confirm: `./chromedriver`

-* * On Mac, I had a permissions issue.
+	* On Mac, I had a permissions issue.
 Go to Settings=>Security=>General=>Allow chromedriver

-* * Then retry the command, it should work
+	* Then retry the command, it should work

 * Clone the repo
-* go to the folder
+* Go to the folder
-* replace the dummy info with yours
+* Replace the dummy info with yours, make sure to select the right vaccination place
-* execute `python3 vaccine.py`
+* Execute `python3 vaccine.py`
-* and get yo ass vaccinated!
+* Get yo ass vaccinated!

+I want to thank stackoverflow, my incredible google abilities, and shameless lack of python knowledge to complete this feat of ingenuity.